 Whatever you consider yourself, a solo or a single diver, there are many reasons, including lots of good ones, that make us embrace scuba diving on our own.
 While the buddy system is the general way to practice our favourite underwater sport safely, I can assure you that it won’t be a problem to explore the most exciting parts of the ocean even on your own.
 Here is a complete guide to scuba diving as an independent solo traveller from where to find dive buddies to the best budget destinations.

 How to travel as a solo scuba diver?

 My diving blog is all about my experiences as a solo traveller exploring the world’s best diving spots.
 To this regard, I gathered information and feedback about the best way to make the most of this experience and meet like-minded friends at the same time:

-- Top 7 ways to find a dive buddy
+- 7 tested ways to find a dive buddy

 - Top 15 tips to be a good dive buddy